JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 2 - ASR.md

 1. This lab requires Azure PowerShell.
 If you need to install Azure PowerShell, see [Install Azure PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).

-1. Open PowerShell and Run `Connect-AzAccount` to logon to your Azure subscription and then execute the following command within PowerShell:
+2. Open PowerShell and Run `Connect-AzAccount` to logon to your Azure subscription.
+If your current identity is connected to multiple Azue subscriptions, obtain the GUID of the subscription you want to use and issue the following syntax:
+`Connect-AzAccount  -SubscriptionId *GUID*`

+3. There are some locations that restrict access to port 445 (SMB).
+Before continuing execute the following command within PowerShell:

-Test-NetConnection -ComputerName wagsazurefiles.file.core.windows.net -Port 445
+    `Test-NetConnection -ComputerName wagsazurefiles.file.core.windows.net -Port 445`

+If the command is successful (TcpTestSucceeded=True) then continue with the following steps.
+Otherwise, jump to step 4.
+* Enter the following command in PowerShell:

-Invoke-Expression -Command "cmdkey /add:wagsazurefiles.file.core.windows.net /user:Azure\wagsazurefiles /pass:tCfYh37xGNjIc0czqfTW9+kUHIIhlxRUPh9h4YtD/hh7FiFPn1v32RH7uV0a83E6nAa6kkVU6d+nAAeoBItpJg=="
+    `Invoke-Expression -Command "cmdkey /add:wagsazurefiles.file.core.windows.net /user:Azure\wagsazurefiles /pass:tCfYh37xGNjIc0czqfTW9+kUHIIhlxRUPh9h4YtD/hh7FiFPn1v32RH7uV0a83E6nAa6kkVU6d+nAAeoBItpJg=="`
+* Next, enter this command into PowerShell.  *Note that if the drive letter Z: is already used on your local computer feel free to use any available drive letter.*

-New-PSDrive -Name Z -PSProvider FileSystem -Root "\\\wagsazurefiles.file.core.windows.net\buildiis"
+    `New-PSDrive -Name Z -PSProvider FileSystem -Root "\\\wagsazurefiles.file.core.windows.net\buildiis"`

-2. Open a command prompt and map the z: to an Azure files share:
+* Map the z: to an Azure files share:

     `net use Z: \\wagsazurefiles.file.core.windows.net\buildiis /persistent:Yes`

-*Note that if the drive letter Z: is already used on your local computer feel free to use any available drive letter.*

-3. Copy the build-iis-vm.ps1 to your local computer.
-Feel free to open up the PowerShell ISE and examine the script.
+* Copy the file to your local computer and the proceed to step 6.

     `copy z:\build-iis-vm.ps1 c:\users\yourprofile\downloads`

+4. Open the GitHub repository for the lab.
+5. Copy the build-iis-vm.ps1 to your local computer.
-4. From PowerShell execute the build-iis-vm.ps1 script from your Downloads directory:
+6. From PowerShell execute the build-iis-vm.ps1 script from your Downloads directory:

     `.\Build-IIS-VM.ps1`

-5. When prompted enter the username and password for the IIS VM:
+7. When prompted enter the username and password for the IIS VM:
     * Username:  pick a username and notate the credentials
     * Password: Enter `Complex.Password` and notate the credentials
-6. Observe the build process via PowerShell.
+8. Observe the build process via PowerShell.
 7. Once PowerShell builds the VM and installs IIS, open the Azure Portal and then obtain the public IP address of the IIS virtual machine.
 8. Open a web browser and surf to the public IP address just make sure things are working.